List of Blackadder episodes: Series 2: Blackadder II (1986)

-The episodes in this series were originally shown on BBC One on Thursday evenings, 21:30 – 22:00.
+The episodes in this series were originally shown on BBC1 on Thursdays, 21:30 – 22:00.
 The episode titles are single word references to the theme of the episode: a wedding, executions, voyages of exploration, debt, drinking alcohol, and imprisonment, respectively.

 Series 3: Blackadder the Third (1987)

-The episodes in this series were originally shown on BBC One on Thursday evenings, 21:30 – 22:00.
+The episodes in this series were originally shown on BBC1 on Thursdays, 21:30 – 22:00.
 The episode titles use alliteration in parody of the titles of Jane Austen's novels Sense and Sensibility and Pride and Prejudice.

 Series 4: Blackadder Goes Forth (1989)

-The episodes in this series were originally shown on BBC One on Thursday evenings, 21:30 – 22:00.
+The episodes in this series were originally shown on BBC1 on Thursdays, 21:30 – 22:00.
 The episode titles are, with exception of the final episode, puns on military ranks.

 Specials

 Additional appearances

+Blackadder and Baldrick, or one of them, have also appeared frequently as guests in other shows or live shows, often for charity.